johannaschott/NascentPerFeature_Sung_et_al/README.md

 * samtools v1.7
 * featureCounts v1.5.2
 * R v4.0.5

+### Preparation
+If you want to recapitulate the full analysis presented in Sung et al. 2023, you have to download the following additional files:
+* Fastq files from GEO (GSE231520) (place them into the directory ./raw_data)
+* Genome Reference Consortium Human Build 38 patch release 10 (GRCh38.p10), as a fasta file in ./genome_files/GRCh38.p10.genome.fa

 ### References
 1. Schott, J., S. Reitter, D. Lindner, J. Grosser, M. Bruer, A. Shenoy, T. Geiger, A. Mathes, G. Dobreva, and G. Stoecklin.
 2021.
 'Nascent Ribo-Seq measures ribosomal loading time and reveals kinetic impact on ribosome density', Nat Methods, 18: 1068-74.